-We’re discussing the Principles of Design (the grammar, or basics, of art) as we continue our series on How to Teach Art using the Classical Model of Education.
+We’re discussing the Principles of Design (one of the components of the grammar, or basics, of art) as we continue our series on How to Teach Art using the Classical Model of Education.

 The Principles of Design are the way the Elements of Art are used in a work of art.
 The Principles of Design can help us figure out why our art doesn’t look like we wanted it to look.
 They can also help us articulate why we like or don’t like other works of art.